pfheatwole/thesis/source/paraglider_dynamics.rst

   am trying to account for apparent mass, but I don't think that's really the same thing, since that doesn't change the local aerodynamics.)

-* Barrow's method assumes circular arc anhedral.
+* Barrow's method has several assumptions (circular arc anhedral, spanwise uniform thickness, etc) that are wrong for real wings.